8 Myths About Addiction You SHOULDN’T Believe

 The top rehab centers rely exclusively on evidence-based medical techniques and procedures.
-Psychotherapy, anti-craving medications, peer group meetings, life skills classes and mind-body healing techniques have played a constructive role in recovery for millions of addicts and alcoholics, and scientific studies have established the effectiveness of such methods beyond a reasonable doubt.
+Psychotherapy, anti-craving medications, peer group meetings, life skills classes and mind-body healing techniques have played a constructive role in recovery for millions of addicts and alcoholics.
+Scientific studies have established the effectiveness of such methods beyond a reasonable doubt.

 Relapse is common after addiction treatment because overcoming chemical dependency is a tremendously difficult challenge.
 A 30- to 90-day stay in a residential treatment center is only the beginning of a complex healing process that will continue for a lifetime.